-BA (Hons) (UNSW), Dip Ed (UNSW), PhD (UNSW), HonD (University of Canberra), FAIM, FIPPA, FANZSOG

-With a career in the public system spanning 33 years, Jeff has occupied a range of executive positions including Managing Director of the Health Insurance Commission, Secretary of the Department of Education, Science and Training, and Secretary of the Department of Families, Housing, Community Services and Indigenous Affairs.
-In 2009, Jeff was voted the inaugural Australian Government Leader of the Year, and in 2010 he was made an Officer of the Order of Australia (AO) in the Australia Day Honours List for the significant achievements in his public service career.
-Jeff holds a range of Board appointments with a number of not-for-profit organisations, was Chair of the Advisory Group for the Australian National Disability Insurance Scheme in the lead up to its introduction in July 2013 and is Co-Chair of the Ministerial Council on Child Care and Early Learning.
+BA (Hons) (UNSW), Dip Ed (UNSW), PhD (UNSW), HonD (University of Qualifications a range of executive positions including Manager Director of the Health Insurance Commission, Secretary of the Department of Education, Science and Training, and Secretary of the Department of Families, Housing, Community Services and Indigenous Affairs.
+In 2009, Jeff was voted the inaugural Australian Government Leader of the Year, and in 2010 he was appointed as an Officer of the Order of Australia (AO) in the Australia Day Honours List for significant achievements in his public service career.